 The serene, majestic beauty of Armstrong Redwoods State Natural Reserve (17000 Armstrong Woods Road, Guerneville, 707-869-2015) offers a break from the hustle and bustle of daily life.
 With 805 acres, Armstrong has trails throughout the reserve offering varying terrains from flat mulch-lined pathways to steep uphill inclines.
 The Discovery Trail offers a wheelchair accessible pathway, interpretive panels in Braille, and tree hugging platforms.
 Visitors are also able to drive through parts of the park, for a small fee.
 Once there, get ready to be amazed.

 Discover the world-famous California coastal redwoods in a way you never imagined.
 Zip through the tops of the trees at a cool 25 miles an hour at Sonoma Canopy Tours (6250 Bohemian Highway, Occidental, 888-494-7868).

-“Zippers” glide through the trees, tackling seven lines, including the longest at 800 feet.
-A spiral staircase build around one of the trees leads to a 175-foot-long sky bridge, which sways and undulates over the fern-lined ravine below.
+“Zippers” glide through the trees, tackling seven lines, with the longest at 800 feet.
+A spiral staircase built around one of the trees leads to a 175-foot-long sky bridge, which sways and undulates over the fern-lined ravine below.
 A second sky bridge and another zip line leads to the final platform and the 80-foot rappel back to Earth.